Study Guide for The Great Gatsby

 As Nick recalls the holidays when he returned home from the East as a college student, he thinks about how he, Daisy, Tom, Jordan, and Gatsby were all Mid-Westerners who never really fit into life on the East Coast.
 Why?

-What new understanding of his home has Nick achieved by venturing East?
+What new appreciation of his home has Nick achieved by venturing East?
 (183-185)

+After Gatsby's death the East was haunted for me like that, distorted beyond my eyes' power of correction.
 So when the blue smoke of brittle leaves was in the air and the wind blew the wet laundry stiff on the line I decided to come back home.
-(185)

 Analyze the El Greco painting that Nick imagines whenever he thinks of his experience that summer: